JulianOstmo/BerlinClock_BrownBelt/docs/BACKLOG.md

 GIVEN the API endpoint /time
 WHEN I request the time for 00:00:00
 THEN the third row (five minutes) is "OOOOOOOOOOO"

+### UAT 1.5 - Forth row is "OOOO" ✅

+GIVEN the API endpoint /time
+WHEN I request the time for 00:00:00
+THEN the fourth row (one minute) is "OOOO"